-The curriculum for the Governor's School in Computational Physics at APSU will consist of two courses, with each participant earning a total of six hours of college-level credit.
+The curriculum for the Governor's School in Computational Physics at APSU will consist of one lecture course and one laboratory course, with each participant earning a total of four hours of college-level credit.

-The students will take several field trips to computational research centers, such as the Oak Ridge National Laboratory's National Center for Computational Sciences and NASA's Marshall Space Flight Center.
+The students will take two field trips to computational research centers: Oak Ridge National Laboratory and The National Center for Computational Physics at The University of Tennessee at Chattanooga.

 The APSU Department of Physics and Astronomy has become recognized across the state and nation for recruiting, retaining and then placing physics students in prestigious fellowships, graduate assistantships and doctoral programs.

-For more information about the Governor's School for Computational Physics, contact Dr. Alex King, chair of the Department of Physics & Astronomy by telephone at (931) 221-6116. -- Dennie B. Burke
+For more information about the Governor's School for Computational Physics, contact Dr. Alex King, director, or Sherry Bagwell, coordinator, by telephone at (931) 221-6116 or via email at email@example.com. -- Dennie B. Burke